gulachek/esmakefile-cmake/README.md

 `src/index.ts` along with the exported classes and their documentation for more specifics.
 Eventually, there should be stronger documentation than this, but this will have to do until that happens.

+## Linking External Packages

+One complex area of any build system is integrating external code outside of the project. `esmakefile-cmake` handles this with the `Distribution`'s `findPackage` function which is given a package name to be looked up at development time via `pkg-config` and in the distribution's `CMakeLists.txt` file via `find_package`.

+### Limitations

+For the development builds, it's worth noting that all library links, both from `addLibrary` and `findPackage`, use `pkg-config` to compute necessary compiler and linker flags.
+This is largely to avoid redesigning a solution to the problem that `pkg-config` already solves.
+For libraries created with `addLibrary`, a generated `.pc` file will contain the `Cflags` and `Libs` flags to link to the library.
+The file will also have a `Requires.private` field listing all dependencies directly given to `linkTo`.
+For each link of an executable or dynamic library, there is a single invocation to `pkg-config --libs --static` that is given all of the _direct_ dependencies given to `linkTo`, and `pkg-config` computes the flags necessary for the _transitive_ dependencies.
+The reader may notice that this results in unnecessary libraries being listed as link flags when dynamic libraries are involved, since the `--static` behavior will traverse the `Requires.private` dependencies for linking, yet dynamic libraries already have their dependencies linked to them, rendering this unnecessary. **In the worst case, an extra library containing a conflicting symbol could be linked into an image instead of the library intended to provide this symbol.** This is not expected to be a common issue, though it is possible, and the user will either need to rename symbols to avoid conflicts or potentially handwrite one or more `.pc` files to explicitly configure the link.
+The reason this `--static` flag is necessary is because dynamic and static libraries can coexist in the builds, and by not listing transitive dependencies for static libraries, the reverse problem will exist, meaning some necessary libraries will be omitted, which breaks links and is expected to be far worse than the limitation listed above.
+While tailored solutions inspecting library types and which flags to specifically include could be done, it is currently out of scope due to the anticipated frequency of this being a problem.